BlokasLabs/midihub-docs/arpeggiator.md

 The arpeggio sequences will get repeated on the next octave, according to the Octave Range parameter.

+Placing a [Sustain](sustain) pipe in Chord mode on the left can free up your hands for other duties.

 Multiple variations of note sequences can be selected:

 | Type                 | Description       |